Introduction: Fermented Red Cabbage Smoothie

 Step 2: Wash Hands, Vegetables, and All Food Preparation Surfaces

-When preparing fermented foods, this is a very important step for preventing food spoilage and food borne illnesses.
-Wash your hands, vegetables, and clean your food preparation surfaces including cutting boards, bowls, cutting tools, and glass jars with hot water.
+When preparing fermented foods, this is a crucial step for preventing food spoilage and foodborne illnesses.
+Wash your hands, vegetables, and clean your food preparation surfaces, including cutting boards, bowls, cutting tools, and glass jars.

 Step 3: Mix Starter With Warm Water

-Mix culture starter with 1 1/2 cup of warm water and 1/2 tsp of sugar.
+Mix the culture starter with 1-1/2 cup of warm water and 1/2 tsp of sugar.
 This step activates the bacteria.
-Let it stand for 20 minutes.
-From my experience, using 1/2 or even 1/3 packet of the starter provided results similar to using a full packet.
+Let it stand as shown by its instructions.

 Step 4: Chop Vegetables